 Voluntary Withdrawal | Tuition Refund

-|Withdrawal during 1st and 2nd week||75%|
+Withdrawal during 1st and 2nd week 75%

-|Withdrawal after end of 4th week||No refund|
+Withdrawal after end of 4th week No refund

+The tuition policy is the same with involuntary and voluntary medical withdrawals.
 Students are encouraged to request a voluntary medical withdrawal at any time that they believe that physical or mental health concerns are significantly interfering with the ability to be a successful student and/or that the demands of College life are interfering with recovery or safety.
 A medical withdrawal must be approved by the Dean of Students in consultation with campus health care professionals in accordance with College policy.